SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

 }
 ```

-Here is an example of what a GET request might return:
+Here is an example of what a `GET` request towards the `url` provided in the event might return:

 {:.code-header}
 **Response**